 - for providers to have robust, valid data to measure and monitor their performance and support continuous quality improvement.

-Providers of aged care are encouraged to participate.
-They will be able to compare their results with a national data set gained from the consistent approach to measuring quality outcomes.
-Evidence overseas and in Australia demonstrates significant quality improvements achieved with the implementation of QI programs.
+Providers of aged care will be able to compare their results with a national data set gained from the consistent approach to measuring quality outcomes.
+Evidence overseas and in Australia demonstrates significant quality improvements achieved with the implementation of Quality Indicator programs.

 For more information on the QI Program for residential aged care, phone the My Aged Care provider and assessor helpline on 1800 836 799.